Last Updated on May 26, 2021 by Helga Dosa

 In 1956, Gavarry added the original L’Amande soap of Marseilles and Italy to its company, when it bought the popular French manufacturer L’Amande.
-This lovely, pure soap is still made with a nineteenth century recipe used to make the Huilerie & Savonnerie de L’Amande’s soaps.
+This lovely, pure Italian soap is still made with a nineteenth-century recipe used to make the Huilerie & Savonnerie de L’Amande’s soaps.
 Faithful to its origins, Gavarry’s L’Amande‘s soap bars are still wrapped in the same, pretty packaging used over one hundred years ago.
-Today, the company makes many other soaps, as well as skin care creams, shampoos, bubble baths and the famous Fleuri perfume, based on the natural scents of Liguria.
+Today, the company makes many other Italian soaps, as well as skincare creams, shampoos, bubble baths, and the famous Fleuri perfume, based on the natural scents of Liguria.

-Virgilio Valobra established his soap factory in Genoa in 1903 and chose ancient eighteen century recipes to make his products.
-Today, the company still uses the old fashioned boiling method to make its luxury soap, in order to preserve all the ingredients’ best characteristics.
-The process involves an ageing period of six months for the soap’s base, which is then milled several times to make it beautifully soft.
-Ingredients include virgin coconut oil from an island in the Indian ocean, vegetable oil, lecithin and Vitamin E. Products include lavender, rose and violet toilet soaps.
+Virgilio Valobra established his soap factory in Genoa in 1903 and chose ancient eighteen-century recipes to make his products.
+Today, the company still uses the old-fashioned boiling method to make its luxury Italian soap, in order to preserve all the ingredients’ best characteristics.
+The process involves an aging period of six months for the soap’s base, which is then milled several times to make it beautifully soft.
+Ingredients include virgin coconut oil from an island in the Indian ocean, vegetable oil, lecithin, and Vitamin E. Products include lavender, rose and violet toilet soaps.

 The Gori Soap’s first factory was established in Tuscany in 1919.
 The company still uses pure olive and coconut oils to make its soaps.
-Olive oil shampoos, shower gels and hand creams are also available.
+Olive oil shampoos, shower gels, and hand creams are also available.
 It has an authentic Italian soap quality design since 1919 having the production happen using traditional Florentine technology.

-Olivella’s soaps are made with 100% Italian virgin olive oil, don’t leave any oily residue on the skin and contain lots of vitamins, antioxidants and fatty acids.
-Olive oil soaps are anti-ageing and very soothing to the skin.
+Olivella’s soaps are made with 100% Italian soap having virgin olive oil, don’t leave any oily residue on the skin, and contain lots of vitamins, antioxidants, and fatty acids.
+Olive oil soaps are anti-aging and very soothing to the skin.

 By Lisa-Anne Sanderson